Does your business want to explore P2 opportunities but lack time or human capital? A P2 Intern can give your facility an environmental jumpstart.

-This nonregulatory, summer program is designed to link engineering and environmental sciences students with business and industry.
+This nonregulatory, technical program is designed to link Kansas business and industry with Kansas engineering and environmental sciences students.
 P2 is about eliminating waste and pollutants at the source.
-The interns' research projects lead to higher operating efficiency, decreased regulatory compliance burdens, and smaller environmental footprints for their host companies.
+Companies benefit from the interns' research projects, which lead to higher operating efficiency, decreased regulatory compliance burdens, and smaller environmental footprints for their host companies.

-Student interns work with technical advisors from PPI and their on-site supervisors for ten weeks, gaining hands-on experience in industry while applying pollution prevention strategies to solve environmental management challenges and to add value to company operations.
+Working under the guidance and support of technical advisors from PPI, and the host company supervisor, the 10-week summer internship provides students hands-on experience applying pollution prevention strategies in industrial settings to solve environmental management challenges and to add value to company operations.

-Businesses gain well-developed, specific options that benefit the company bottom line and the Kansas environment through projects that target:
+Businesses receive well-developed, specific recommendations that can benefit the company bottom line and the Kansas environment through projects that target:

 - energy and water use